FaroukOUA/shimaa/README.md

 const speechConfig = speechsdk.SpeechConfig.fromAuthorizationToken(tokenObj.authToken, tokenObj.region);
 ```

-In many other Speech service samples, you will see the function `SpeechConfig.fromSubscription` used instead of `SpeechConfig.fromAuthorizationToken`, but by **avoiding the usage** of `fromSubscription` on the front-end, you prevent your speech subscription key from becoming exposed, and instead utilize the token authentication process. `fromSubscription` is safe to use in a Node.js environment, or in other Speech SDK programming languages when the call is made on a back-end, but it is best to avoid using in a browser-based JavaScript environment.#   s h i m a a 
+In many other Speech service samples, you will see the function `SpeechConfig.fromSubscription` used instead of `SpeechConfig.fromAuthorizationToken`, but by **avoiding the usage** of `fromSubscription` on the front-end, you prevent your speech subscription key from becoming exposed, and instead utilize the token authentication process. `fromSubscription` is safe to use in a Node.js environment, or in other Speech SDK programming languages when the call is made on a back-end, but it is best to avoid using in a browser-based JavaScript environment.#
- 
- 